KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-tutorials/publish-download-files-dexp2p.md

 Example:

-Command to filter the datablobs to get the datablobs that contains the data a published file whose name is `roadmap2020.pdf`
+Command to filter the datablobs to get the datablobs that contains the data of a published file whose name is `roadmap2020.pdf`

 ```bash
 ./komodo-cli -ac_name=DORN DEX_list 0 0 "roadmap2020.pdf" "data"